 Jennifer Walters is a criminal lawyer working on superhuman law cases.
 Her indestructible green body is born, like Eve from Adam, via the Gamma radiation she absorbs from a transfusion given by her cousin, Bruce Banner, a.k.a. the Hulk, saving her from a blood disease.
 Unlike her cousin, the greenness in Jen is intrinsically good; and much more under her control.
 She’s morphed, over the last 40 years, from a dumb lug (much like the Hulk) into a super-charged version of her fun-loving self.
 In fact, for Disney+ animated series Hulk and the Agents of S.M.A.S.H (2013-2015), she shrank from six foot seven inches to a more everyday six foot five – and instead of a lawyer, was a movie stuntwoman, a job that justified her stature.

 Typically, Jen is self-deprecating, nurturing, and quick on the snappy comeback.
-She thinks around problems and clearing obstacles.
+She thinks around problems and clears obstacles.
 She is reason to Banner’s rage.
-She-Hulk’s signature move, demonstrated in the March 2022 edition of the new comic written by Rainbow Rowell and drawn by Roge Antonio, is flinging a bus, truck, or ambulance out of the way, smoothing the path of understanding, or just, er, easing the traffic flow.
+She-Hulk’s signature move, demonstrated in the March 2022 edition of the comic written by Rainbow Rowell and drawn by Roge Antonio, is flinging a bus, truck, or ambulance out of the way, smoothing the path of understanding, or just, er, easing the traffic flow.

 In other words, despite claims about her “savage wit”, and her ability to break the fourth wall, she’s never been as impressive as the Hulk, nor as troubled in body and mind.
 She-Hulk doesn’t have an anger problem.
-Unlike Bruce, only recently reconciled to his Hulk self in Avengers: Endgame (2019), Jennifer struts about greenly in broad daylight, wearing cute halter necks and pencil skirts.
-But this breezy attitude doesn’t so much celebrate her monstrous scale as illustrate her creators’ desire that she be “relatable” – a buzzword in current big corp production circles, revealing continuing anxiety around women being overly potent.
+Unlike Bruce, who only recently reconciled to his Hulk self in Avengers: Endgame (2019), Jennifer struts about greenly in broad daylight, wearing cute halter necks and pencil skirts.
+But this breezy attitude doesn’t so much celebrate her monstrous scale as illustrating her creators’ desire that she be “relatable” – a buzzword in current big corp production circles, revealing continuing anxiety around women being overly potent.

 The legal context of She-Hulk’s plotlines means that even early comics like The Ceremony tackle women’s issues like abortion and sexual consent.
 Nonetheless, despite these liberal trimmings, her body, in that story, is the subject of sexist jokes and unease.
 She-Hulk’s ovaries are “invulnerable”, and though her permanently erect breasts look like they’d suckle an army of babies, her body is so hard that she breaks a razor against her leg hairs while shaving in the bath.
 It’s hard to imagine a male superhero being forced to parade in a titillating fashion show – whoops, look, she’s wearing no underwear in a Little Black Dress – just as it’s unlikely that the “unbelievably gorgeous hair” touted by She-Hulk’s 2022 creators would be a requirement for a hero.
 The glamorizing of She-Hulk that began with developing her from 1980’s ‘Savage’ to 1989’s ‘Sensational’ continues.

-So far, the comics suggest not.
+Whilst the show says yes, the comics suggest not.
 Rainbow Rowell’s writing, in the new series, feels pacey and real.
 Antonio & Renzi’s art is vibrant, saturated in emerald, pink, and purple pigments that zing of the 1980s.
 In the current storyline, Jennifer is providing refuge to walking dead superhero Jack of Hearts.
 Neither are aware, yet, of the sinister forces controlling Jack’s reappearance in her life, nor, apparently of her creators’ continuing focus on She-Hulk’s body.
 We laugh at her squeezing her giant body into the Metro for her work commute.
 Instead of green shock and awe, we “relate” to an ice-cream-eating babe who swishes about Wasp’s apartment in a kimono, or sashays downtown in her magenta power suit.
 Her “sass” makes her any girl’s best friend.
 “I think She-Hulk,” says series cover artist Jen Bartel in a recent ‘Asked & Answered’ Marvel interview, “has the right amount of confidence and sassiness to make a Saturday night fun.”

-Within this new series, the Wasp one-shot is one of the most visually stylish.
+Within this recent series, the Wasp one-shot is one of the most visually stylish.
 It’s fitting that, in the Marvel comic world, She-Hulk currently inhabits the apartment of the Wasp.
 The Wasp shrinks, while She-Hulk bloats.
 But also, Jennifer is the sunny green side to Janet van Dyne’s darker, older abused female body.

-Abused Bodies: The Wasp & Ghost
+Abused Bodies: The Wasp and Ghost

 The Darkhold contains the evil potential from the past of each superhero in story form: reading their tale, most heroes are driven insane.
 The concept has enabled vivid retro artwork of nightmarish intensity in the new series.
 The Wasp’s Darkhold story is compelling because of – that corporate buzzword, again – its relatability.
 We sympathize with Janet’s eventual murderous uprising against her husband.